mlr-org/mlr3fda/README.md

 response may sometimes be delayed by a few days, and some feature suggestions may be rejected if they are deemed too tangential to the vision behind the project.

+## Acknowledgements

+The development of this R-package was supported by Roche Diagonstics R&D.